 Liane is a part of a polyamorous family of five people who all live in the same house.
 The family also includes Ryan Ram, Sue Wilson Munro, Sean Munro, and Julia Evans.

 Liane, Sue and Ryan were home when we visited the honeycomb.

-"When I talk to my mother about it, who is aware that we are polyamorous, she is also very careful to include Julia, Liane, Ryan [and Sean, who Sue is legally married to] in invitations to family events," says Sue.
+"When I talk to my mother about it, who is aware that we are polyamorous, she is also very careful to include Julia, Liane, Ryan [and Sean, who Sue is legally married to] in invitations to family events," Sue told Out in the Open.